sail-sg/DiffMemorize/dataset_utils/README.md

 ## Running Experiments
-Firstly, we compare the generated images by the theoretical optimum and state-of-the-art diffusion model (EDM).
-The experiments are run on a single A100 GPU.
+To generate images in Figure 1 (a) and (b), run following commands on one A100 GPU:
 ```
 bash scripts/run_fig1_ab.sh
 ```